Yrenatal and baby Years

 This introduction to Suzuki Education is a 6 hour course and is a prerequisite for Suzuki Early Childhood Education training.

-Stage One: Prenatal and Baby Years
+Stage One: Prenatal through Early Years

 This course emphasizes the development of a child from birth through age three.